AdaCore/gnat-llvm/README.md

   Note that there's no need to regenerate the bindings unless you change LLVM.

-- Install (and put in your PATH) a recent GNAT.
+- Install a recent GNAT (and put it in your PATH).

 - Install LLVM and Clang 21.1.x